About France Brain Bee

-The France Brain Bee, formerly known as the Paris Brain Bee, is a neuroscience competition for high school students.
+The France Brain Bee, is a neuroscience competition for high school students.
 Students in grades 9-12th (3ème- terminale) are eligible to compete in the annual event.
 In addition to inspiring careers in neuroscience, the global mission of the brain bee initiative is to teach students about the brain, its functions, and to dispel misconceptions about neurological and mental illnesses.

 In France, we are the first affiliate of the International Brain Bee, IBB, joining more than 50 other countries who organize similar events for students.

-IBB is a non-profit educational organization comprised of partnerships with the International Brain Research Organization (IBRO), the Dana Foundation, the Federation of European Neuroscience Societies (FENS), the Society for Neuroscience (SfN) and the American Psychological Association (APA).
+IBB is a non-profit educational organization comprised of partnerships with the International Brain Research Organization (IBRO), the Dana Foundation, the Federation of European Neuroscience Societies (FENS), and the Society for Neuroscience (SfN).
 The International Brain Bee, was founded in 1998 by Dr. Norbert Myslinski of the University of Maryland in the United States.

-To start a Brain Bee at your school or city, please contact Helen Sahin Connelly at email@example.com or visit our Contact page.
+To start a Brain Bee at your school or city, please contact email@example.com or visit our Contact page.

 10 December 2018, paris